HWNi/DATA515-Project/README.md

 ## How is Uber changing Taxis in New York City?

 Uber is a new riding model which connects drivers and passengers and provides ride-sharing service with a fair rate.
+This visualization tool enable user to analyze and compare Uber and taxi traffic of neighbors in NYC.

+To use the tool, you can clone this repository onto your computer and use the NYC_Uber_Taxi.html page.

 ### Organization of the  project